owenstranathan/owenstranathan.github.io/_drafts/2020-16-01-Unity-Input-Controller.md

 ### Succinct Description of Goals:

-1. I want gamepad input in my unity prototype.
+1. I want game controller input in my unity prototype.
 2. I want it to be easily and sensibly configurable (which by default in Unity it is not).
 3. I want to be able to swap what kind of controller(PlayStation 4, Xbox 360, Switch Pro, etc.) I'm using with very little fuss and reconfiguration.
 4. If possible I would like it to be possible for my behaviors plug into an input event system to allow them to detect input without lot's of `if(Input.GetButtonDown(....))` type code all over the place.

-So without further ado, let's get started.
-But first the code.
+So without further ado, let's get started...
+Haha just kidding, here's the code first.

 # Code